Manisha-sharda-Prasad/java17/src/main/java/com/manisha/java/Streams/StreaamsNotes.md

 BinaryOperator<T>:  BiFunctions where operands, result are of same type.

 c.)
 Consumers: operation that accepts a single input arg, returns no result.
-Consumer<T>: Takes 1 arg, returns no result.
+Consumer<T>:  1 arg, no result.
-BiConsumer<T, U>: Takes 2 arg, returns no result.
+BiConsumer<T, U>: 2 arg, no result.

 d.)Suppliers: Functional interfaces that represent a supplier of results.
-Supplier<T>: Takes no args , returns result.
+Supplier<T>: no args , returns result.